YuLiumt/Cactus/_build/html/_sources/note/Llama.rst.txt

 Llama
 ======
+The binary black hole evolution was carried out on a 7-patch grid structure.

 .. figure:: ./picture/Llama.png

-An interior Cartesian grid, and six outer patches.
+A Cartesian mesh-refined region which covers the near-zone, and six radially oriented patches covering the wave zone.

 Coordinates
 ------------